biofilmDB/cbe-image-db/README.md

 2. To populate with actual data run
 1. To populate the database with information run: python manage.py initializedatabase
-If you do not want to initialize the organisms add --noorganisms to the end of the command. **Initializing the organisms will take awhile.** The first time I ran it, it took three days.
+If you do not want to initialize the organisms add `--noorganisms` flag to the end of the command. **Initializing the organisms will take awhile.** The first time I ran it, it took three days.
 If you do not need to add all the organisms, either add